-Although individual elements of the "E", "S" and "G" have been present for decades, organisations are growing more conscious of the dual aims - and increasingly the related legal requirements - of building sustainable businesses and managing exposures to ESG risks.
+Although individual elements of the "E", "S" and "G" have been present for decades, organisations are growing more conscious of the dual aims - and, increasingly, the related legal requirements - of building sustainable businesses and managing exposures to ESG risks.

-This year has seen the ESG landscape become increasingly bifurcated, particularly in the United States.
-Individual states are passing "pro-ESG" and "anti-ESG" laws and regulations.
+The bifurcation of the ESG landscape that has developed in recent years has continued this year, particularly in the U.S. For some years now, individual U.S. states have started passing "pro-ESG" and "anti-ESG" laws and regulations.

 Some states and cities have sought to embed ESG considerations in law.
 For instance, California integrated ESG factors into its Public Employees' and Teachers' Retirement Systems.
-Illinois' Sustainable Investing Act (2020) states that "all public or government agencies involved in managing public funds...develop, publish, and implement sustainable investment policies".
+Illinois' Sustainable Investing Act (2020) states that "all public or government agencies involved in managing public funds develop, publish, and implement sustainable investment policies".
 New York City announced plans to reach net-zero greenhouse gas emissions across its investment portfolios by 2040.

-For other states and cities, there has been a growth in "anti-boycott" bills targeting financial institutions that "boycott" or "discriminate against" companies in certain sectors and "no ESG investment" bills prohibiting the use of state funds for the purpose of ESG or social investment.
-Under these Anti-ESG bills, states are prohibited from investing in strategies that consider ESG factors for any purpose outside of maximising financial returns.
-From 2020 to the date of this publication, 30 U.S. states have introduced 114 anti-ESG laws.
-Of these proposed laws, 56 are still pending, 40 have failed, and 18 have been enacted.
+Other states and cities have seen growth in "anti-boycott" bills targeting financial institutions that "boycott" or "discriminate against" companies in certain sectors.
+States have also seen an increase in "no ESG investment" bills prohibiting the use of state funds for ESG or social investment purposes.
+Under these anti-ESG bills, states are prohibited from investing in strategies that consider ESG factors for any purpose outside of maximising financial returns.
+From 2020 to the date of this publication, more than 30 U.S. states have introduced over 100 anti-ESG laws.
+As of February 2024, there were at least 60 anti-ESG bills that have either been introduced by a state legislature but remain pending in committee or are supposed to carry over from the last legislative session to the 2024 session.1 The most active states were Oklahoma, South Carolina, Missouri and West Virginia.2

-At the same time, legislators and regulators around the world increasingly focus on ESG considerations, and related initiatives in the private sector - particularly among institutional investors - have proliferated.
+At the same time, legislators and regulators around the world increasingly focus on ESG considerations, and related initiatives in the private sector - particularly amongst institutional investors - have proliferated.
 Regulation has grown on multiple fronts, including new affirmative diligence and disclosure requirements.
-Cross-border and multinational deals will require purchasers in M&A transactions to be mindful of both, as they will be required under the laws of certain jurisdictions to follow mandatory diligence procedures and, in control transactions, to report on the operations of newly acquired businesses.
+Cross-border and multinational deals will require purchasers in M&A transactions to be mindful of both; they will be required under the laws of certain jurisdictions to follow mandatory diligence procedures and, in control transactions, to report on the operations of newly acquired businesses.
 This will become particularly relevant as an ever-increasing number of jurisdictions introduce ESG regulations with wide scopes and differing - and sometimes novel - due diligence and reporting obligations.

-Furthermore, antitrust issues are increasingly coming to the attention of regulators and legislators, noting that ESG initiatives are subject to antitrust laws, as with all collaborations among industry participants.
+Furthermore, regulators and legislators are increasingly attending to antitrust issues, noting that ESG initiatives are subject to antitrust laws, as with all collaborations amongst industry participants.